 You can use it to create a checklist and it can be implemented within pricing or feature comparison tables, posts, pages, below the image or after the image, or you can even use the tick mark as bullet points.

 By default, WordPress don’t offer any simple button to load this icon.
 There are many little icons and marks are available at the Editor for both Posts and Pages but those are missing the simple tick mark.
 All you can find there is a Square Root symbol which looks close to the tick one, but it’s still far away.

 If you wish to access those special character sets, then click on the little Omega symbol in the second bar available at the top of the Editor.
 You’ll find it next to the Clear Formatting button.

-In case if you don’t see that tool set, or don’t find the special character you were looking exactly, then you can take help from this plugin over here, named HTML Special Characters Helper, which once installed and activated, adds an extra bunch of characters with also showing the HTML code behind each.
+In case if you don’t see that tool set, or don’t find the special character you were looking exactly, then you can take help from a plugin named HTML Special Characters Helper, which once installed and activated, adds an extra bunch of characters with also showing the HTML code behind each.

 To know more about HTML codes behind these special characters, you need to check this special tutorial published at W3Schools website.
 This is strictly for developers who understand this coding thing, but a newbie can also learn the codes.